kubeedge/kubeedge/docs/modules/edge/edged.md

 ![Query Secret](../../images/edged/query-secret-from-edged.png)

-*Fig 7: Query Secret by EdgeD*
+*Fig 8: Query Secret by EdgeD*

 ## Probe Management

-Probe management creates to probes for readiness and liveliness respectively for pods to monitor the containers.
+Probe management creates to probes for readiness and liveness respectively for pods to monitor the containers.
 Readiness probe helps by monitoring when the pod has reached to running state.
-Liveliness probe helps in monitoring the health of pods, if they are up or down.
+Liveness probe helps in monitoring the health of pods, if they are up or down.
-As explained earlier PLEG module uses its services.
+As explained earlier, PLEG module uses its services.

 ## ConfigMap Management